Meet Kate & Vagabond

 A horse who doesn't like carrots!?

 We started Kate & Vagebond's Horse Portraits shoot right by the stables.
 This was in the hope that he would be more relaxed and ease into having photos taken of him.
 When he appeared to be okay with having a camera pointed at his face we decided to bring out the carrots.
 Most horses can't say no to food!
 Especially carrots.
 Well, apparently Vagabond can.

 I grew up with horses and have never come across a horse who isn’t interested in the sound of a carrot packet.
 Or even the sound of a carrot breaking.
 In fact our first horse was so obsessed with carrots it was crazy.
 He learnt that my dad was the carrot man and when ever he saw my dad he would just head straight for him.
 Sometimes even when we were trying to compete and we were mid way through a show jumping round!
 My dad has since been renamed ‘The Carrot Man’!
 I have also met horses who have never been introduced to carrots, and so don't pull cute faces for them.
 But Vagabond is the first horse I have met who knows what carrots are, but just ignores them.

 Is Kate a professional model?

-paid attention, to us or anything else remotely close to us, we were able to take a decent shot.
-When ever Vagabond got bored we would just walk him around a bit or turn him in a circle and start again.
+Kate was an absolute gem through out this shoot.
+We just kept her posed and when ever Vagabond paid attention to us, or anything else close to us, I could take a good shot.
+When ever Vagabond got bored we would give him some time to relax.
+The best method turned out to be to just walk him around a bit or turn him in a circle and start shooting again.

 When that didn’t work he seemed to think it was time for some slightly more drastic measures.